Stowe TetraSki and Snow’Kart

 Independent Skiing for People with Complex Disabilities

-The acquisition of the TetraSki and the Snow’Kart was made possible through a partnership between Green Mountain Adaptive Sports and Northeast Disabled Athletic Association who together, ran fundraisers and received generous donations.
-We also applied and received a grant from VOREC for the 2025 ski season.
+The Stowe TetraSki and the Snow’Kart program is run through a partnership between Green Mountain Adaptive Sports and Northeast Disabled Athletic Association.

-Read more to see if you could be a candidate for this program.
+Read more below to see if you could be a candidate for this program.

 The Technology that Empowers